 Treatment for Bone Spurs in Neck

-Many cervical osteophytes don’t cause symptoms, so they often go unnoticed until an X-ray is being done for another reason.
+Many cervical osteophytes don’t cause symptoms, so diagnosing bone spurs is often by chance.
+Although they are visible in magnetic resonance imaging they frequently go unnoticed until an X-ray is being done for another reason.

-Treatment generally isn’t applied unless the cervical bone spurs are causing pain and/or other symptoms.
+Treatment generally isn’t applied unless the uncovertebral spurring symptoms are causing pain and/or other symptoms and in severe cases an anterior cervical discectomy is performed.

 Here at the Scoliosis Reduction Center, I have experience treating a wide range of spinal conditions, cervical osteophytes included.